Morf-Engineering-Inc/side_apps_monorepo/apps/selfapp/appvision.md

+MAKE SURE your heart is in it and you have teh clear view of beocming over avchieving ... allowing the owrk to help become.. refine your view on wht is true success.
+TrueOrient's One Thing:
+"Shift your focus from achieving to becoming — ensuring your heart is aligned with love in every moment of work."
+It's not about:

+❌ Checking off tasks
+❌ Hitting metrics
+❌ Productivity hacks
+❌ External validation

+It's about:

+✅ Who you're becoming through the work
+✅ Why your heart is engaged (love vs. fear/ego)
+✅ Redefining success as transformation, not accomplishment ✅ Letting the work refine you like fire refines silver

+The one question TrueOrient asks:
+"In this moment of work — is your heart aligned with love, and is this shaping who you're becoming?"
+LinkedIn announcement (revised):
+Your heart points somewhere in every moment.
+That direction determines who you become.

+Launching TrueOrient — a tool that helps you shift from achieving to becoming.

+It's not about checking off tasks.
+It's about making sure your heart is in the work, aligned with love rather than fear or ego.
+It's about redefining success: not what you accomplish, but who you become through the work.

+Let the work refine you: trueorient.life 🔥
+Is that hitting the essence?
 The Development of a Grand Character
 “Day by day, hour by hour, man builds the character that will determine his place and standing among his associates throughout the ages. …